Unitary representation

-In mathematics, a unitary representation of a group G is a linear representation π of G on a complex Hilbert space V such that π(g) is a unitary operator for every g ∈ G. The general theory is well-developed in case G is a locally compact (Hausdorff) topological group and the representations are strongly continuous.
+In mathematics, a unitary representation of a group G is a linear representation π of G on a complex Hilbert space V such that π(g) is a unitary operator for every g ∈ G. The general theory is well-developed in the case that G is a locally compact (Hausdorff) topological group and the representations are strongly continuous.

 The theory has been widely applied in quantum mechanics since the 1920s, particularly influenced by Hermann Weyl's 1928 book Gruppentheorie und Quantenmechanik.
 One of the pioneers in constructing a general theory of unitary representations, for any group G rather than just for particular groups useful in applications, was George Mackey.

 Context in harmonic analysis

 The theory of unitary representations of topological groups is closely connected with harmonic analysis.
 In the case of an abelian group G, a fairly complete picture of the representation theory of G is given by Pontryagin duality.
 In general, the unitary equivalence classes (see below) of irreducible unitary representations of G make up its unitary dual.
-This set can be identified with the spectrum of the C*-algebra associated to G by the group C*-algebra construction.
+This set can be identified with the spectrum of the C*-algebra associated with G by the group C*-algebra construction.
 This is a topological space.

-The general form of the Plancherel theorem tries to describe the regular representation of G on L2(G) by means of a measure on the unitary dual.
+The general form of the Plancherel theorem tries to describe the regular representation of G on L2(G) using a measure on the unitary dual.
 For G abelian this is given by the Pontryagin duality theory.
-For G compact, this is done by the Peter–Weyl theorem; in that case the unitary dual is a discrete space, and the measure attaches an atom to each point of mass equal to its degree.
+For G compact, this is done by the Peter–Weyl theorem; in that case, the unitary dual is a discrete space, and the measure attaches an atom to each point of mass equal to its degree.